aptech/docs/docs/CR-xlsReadSA.rst

 Remarks
 -------

 #.
-If range is a null string, then by default the read will begin at cell "A1".
+If *range* is a null string, then by default the read will begin at cell "A1".

+#.
+If a full path to the Excel file is not provided, :func:`xlsReadSA` will look for the file
+   in your current working directory.

+#.
+Use :func:`loaddSA` to load all rows, except for the header row, from specific columns of an Excel file.

 #.
 If :func:`xlsReadSA` fails, it will either terminate and print an error
    message or return a scalar error code, which can be decoded with